You are listening to the most listened to radio talk show in America, a Rush Limbaugh program on the one and only Excellence in Broadcasting Network.

 So Rickles was typical.

-He was insulting Shirley McClain, insulted everybody was there.
+He insulted everybody who was there.

-Uh Hayesbert played the president on 24 in season one.
+Hazebert played the president on 24 in season one.

-He was over to the House yesterday, but the mop broke.
+He was over to the house yesterday, but the mop broke.

-And there was the usual nervous laughter, but there was some raucous laughter, it's reported.
+And there was the usual Nervous laughter, but there was some raucous laughter, it's reported.

-And Hayesbert was quoted.
+And Hazebert was quoted.

-Now if you recall, in the South Carolina primary in 2008, Clinton is talking to Ted Kennedy.
+Now, if you recall, in the South Carolina primary in 2008, Clinton is talking to Ted Kennedy.

 And they're talking about Obama.

-And Clinton said to Ted Kennedy, you know, Teddy, not too long ago, just a few few short years ago, this guy, Obama, will be serving us coffee.
+And Clinton said to Ted Kennedy, you know, Teddy, not too long ago, just a few short years ago, this guy, Obama, will be serving us coffee.

 This guy would be bringing us our cocktail, Teddy.

-And of course, a minor fur ore erupted, and they accused Clinton of being a little racist, and Clinton got mad that they're throwing the race card down on him because he thought they had thrown the race card at him first.
+And Clinton got mad at throwing the race card down on him because he thought they had thrown the race card at him first.

 Because Jesse Jackson went out there and said something about South Carolina.